RohithKodukula/pic10c/README.md

 * [Reddit Post](https://www.reddit.com/r/Qt5/comments/awrray/qt_opensource_5121_default_installation_does_not/ehos1ab/)
 * [Qt Forum Post](https://forum.qt.io/topic/83996/simple-application-runs-in-release-but-debug-gives-me-a-linkage-error/12)

+After conversing with the TA after discussion one day I was able to change the environment path that the build folder wrongly pointed to.
+Thankfully I could start coding and debugging again.

+### Back to Work
+The layout I had implemented worked just fine.
+I connected all the signals from the spin boxes and sliders to the update_label() function that I had written to update the grade.

+I ran into a problem where the radio buttons didn't properly update the grade on press.

 ## Final Project: Minesweeper
 The main hinderance in starting the final project was my inability to compile in my Qt environment.
 Emailing back and forth with the TA I had to install Qt several times from scratch.
 This process is detailed above in the "Installation Problems" section.